panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 Calling `reactive(0)` with a primitive value is invalid.
 Don't do this.
 If you need to make reactive primitive values, `ref(0)` is the way to go.

-The reason why `reactive()` works only with objects is in the Vue's reactivity implementation.
+The reason why `reactive()` works only with objects is in Vue's reactivity implementation.
 [Vue uses Proxies](https://github.com/vuejs/core/blob/main/packages/reactivity/src/reactive.ts#L212) to intercept property changes on objects.
 However, proxies do not work with primitives.

 Nevertheless, `reactive({ count: 0})` initialized with an object is perfectly valid and creates a reactive object.